KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## Bazaar Version Control System ## {#bazaar}

-The official source code repository is hosted on [Launchpad][] and requires [Bazaar][] in order to create a branch of the latest source.
-Bazaar is optional if you are going to build a stable version of KiCad from a source archive.
+The official source code repository is hosted on [Launchpad][] and requires the [Bazaar][] version control system in order to create a branch of the latest source.
+Bazaar is not required if you are going to build a stable version of KiCad from a source archive.

 ## GIT Version Control System ## {#git}

 If you prefer to use [GIT][] for version control, there is a mirror of the official KiCad repository on [Github][].
-GIT is optional if you are going to build a stable version of KiCad from a source archive.
+GIT is not required if you are going to build a stable version of KiCad from a source archive.
 Please note that the Github mirror is read only.
 Do not submit pull requests to Github.
 Changes should be sent to the KiCad developer's [mailing list][] as an attached patch with [PATCH] at the beginning of the subject.